A Haunting in Salem

 A Haunting in Salem is a 2011 3D horror film directed by Shane Van Dyke and starring Bill Oberst Jr., Courtney Abbiati, Jenna Stone and Nicholas Harsin.

 Synopsis

 The new town sheriff (Bill Oberst Jr) moves into a large creepy old house with his family.
 It seems that in the town of Salem there’s a special house for the sheriff to live in for free.
 Unfortunately it’s haunted by witches that have a strong craving for sheriff’s blood.

 Cast

 Production

 A Haunting in Salem was filmed in a 200-year-old mansion in Pasadena, CA. The movie was done old school with very few special effects, and used as its premise, the Salem witch trials of 1692.

 "A Haunting in Salem" was shot in Native 3D using the Alterna GV-4 beam splitter rig and 2 Red One cameras.
 Shot in 12 days, the production managed up to 28 set ups per day.
-Shannon Benna was stereographer and is credited as "Hollywoods'd First Female Feature Stereographer" for her work on this film.
+Shannon Benna was stereographer and is credited as "Hollywood’s First Female Feature Stereographer" for her work on this film.